juju/docs/src/en/models.md

 TODO: Previous warning (add-model): "For 'ec2' and 'openstack' cloud types, the
       access and secret keys need to be provided."
 I tested ec2 and did not need to do this.
 OpenStack?
-      Due to bug https://goo.gl/yEGzP2 examples cannot use syntax highlighting.

 # Juju models

 A Juju *model* is an environment associated with a *controller* (see [Controllers](./controllers.html)).
 When a controller is created two models are provisioned along with it.
-These initial models are named '**admin**' and '**default**'.
+These initial models are named 'admin' and 'default'.
 The 'admin' model is not intended for general workloads but solely for monitoring and management purposes.
-The '**default**' model, however, is ready for immediate use, and multiple subsequent models can be instantly added (see below).
+The 'default' model, however, is ready for immediate use, and multiple subsequent models can be instantly added (see below).

 ## Model management